MonkeTeam/monkeOS/README.md

-# js-os
+# MonkeOS
-just some stupid stuffs
+just some stupid monke stuffs

 # How to run
 To run the os, run